5 min read

 Polyps (growths on the uterine lining)

-New birth control: While your body gets used to a new hormonal contraceptive, your period may be irregular.
+New birth control: While your body gets used to a new hormonal contraceptive such as a birth control pill, your period may be irregular.
 The copper IUD can also cause periods to be heavier.

 Causes can also include more serious issues like complications with pregnancy and, more rarely, cancer.